Food Relationship

 Eating regularly throughout the day will help balance blood sugar levels and avoid the spikes and crashes (as well as sweet cravings).

-Regular eating will also help manage your hunger hormones, leptin and ghrelin, so you don’t get too hungry meaning that overwhelming sweet cravings are less likely.
+Regular eating will also help manage your hunger hormones, leptin and ghrelin, so you don’t get too hungry.
+This means that overwhelming sweet cravings are less likely to happen.

 4. Prioritise Protein